sindresorhus/sindresorhus.github.com/data/apps/pure-paste.md

 In short, no. To preserve bold and italic, the app has to preserve the font too, and by preserving the font, it has to set a font name and size.
 This means the text will not match the destination formatting.
 Instead, for example, in Word, you can copy with formatting and select “Paste and Match Formatting”, which correctly preserves bold and italic while clearing color and sizes.

-<a id="word-bug"></a>
-#### I have “Preserve links” enabled, and when I paste into Word, it ends up with the “Times New Roman” font instead of the existing font
+#### I have “Preserve links” enabled, and when I paste into Word, it ends up with the “Times New Roman” font instead of the existing font {#word-bug}

 This is a bug in Word.
 Please upvote [this report](https://feedbackportal.microsoft.com/feedback/idea/614f1602-cdd8-ec11-a81b-000d3a03dba2).

 As a workaround, you can either disable the “Preserve links” setting or use “Paste and Match Formatting” in the “Edit” menu in Word.

-<a id="helvetica-bug"></a>
-#### I have “Preserve links” enabled, and when I paste into an app, it ends up with the “Helvetica” font instead of the existing font
+#### I have “Preserve links” enabled, and when I paste into an app, it ends up with the “Helvetica” font instead of the existing font {#helvetica-bug}

 This is a bug in macOS.